nikija/public/content/developers/distributor/widget.md

 ### Integrations

 Main and only source of Distributor integrations with 3rd party tags and tracking services is [Google Tag Manager](https://www.google.com/analytics/tag-manager/).

+#### Enabling Google Tag Manager in Distributor

 You can enable it by passing your container's id in [`gtmContainerId`](#gtmContainerId) option.
+The id has format `GTM-XXXXXX` and you can get it in Google Tag Manager.

 #### Migrating to Google Tag Manager